Water Purification Science Project + video

 - Pour the top 2/3 of the swamp water through the filter, taking care to leave the sediment in the swamp water bottle.

-- Once all the water has passed through the filter, compare the swamp water to the filtered water.
+- Once all the water has passed through the filter, compare the swamp water with contaminants to the filtered water.
 How do they look and smell different?

 Because we didn't disinfect our water, it is NOT safe to drink.